KERDI-BOARD by Schluter is one of the best ways to waterproof a shower.

 It doesn’t matter if you tackle the vertical or horizontal seams first.

-In this example we did the horizontal seams first and the vertical seams next.
+In this example, I did the horizontal seams first and the vertical seams next.

 Again, remove excess thin-set with a damp sponge.